-Students entering from high school are assigned an advisor with whom they will meet periodically to discuss their academic program, career goals and personal problems or needs.
-When students formally declare a major, they are assigned a faculty advisor in the major department.
-Students transferring in more than 24 semester hours of credit from another college are assigned a faculty advisor in their major area; they must still formally declare their major.
+All undergraduate students are assigned a Student Success Advisor to be with them for comprehensive support from the beginning to the end of their time at Eastern University.
+Students entering from high school are assigned an advisor based on their INST 150 enrollment with whom they will meet periodically to discuss their academic program, career goals, and personal problems or needs.
+When students formally declare a major, they will be advised by an academic advisor within their department or a Student Success Advisor.
+Students transferring in more than 24 semester hours of credit from another college are assigned a faculty advisor in their major area or a Student Success Advisor; they must still formally declare their major.

-The Academic Advising Center (AAC) serves as a resource for students and faculty.
-Students are encouraged to visit the AAC for assistance with course planning, registration, and guidance in understanding academic policies and procedures.
-Transfer students are strongly encouraged to visit the AAC in their first week on campus as staff can facilitate a smooth transition.
+The Advising Center serves as a resource for students and faculty.
+Students are encouraged to visit the Advising Center for assistance with course planning, registration, and guidance in understanding academic policies and procedures, questions regarding Financial Aid and Billing, and any other questions they may have during their time as a student.
+Transfer students are strongly encouraged to visit the Advising Center in their first week on campus as staff can facilitate a smooth transition.